 I was recently hired to photograph a group of 20 kids before their Prom.
 Photographing teens is really fun, but a large group like this one comes with some unique challenges.
 How do I pose them in a way that shows connection, but doesn’t seem too intimate?
 How do I pose such a large group?
 How do I make the photo shoot experience memorable for the kids?
-Here are 6 tips for posing and photographing teen couples that I gathered from the SLR Lounge team.
+Here are 6 tips for prom posing and photographing teen couples that I gathered from the SLR Lounge team.
 Thanks for the tips guys!
 This shoot was a big success and so much fun.

 1. Capture the Candids

-3. Listen to the Kids
+3. Listen to the Teens’ Ideas and Wants!

 Aside from couple shots, a group shot, and a boy and girl group shot, I was open to anything the kids wanted to do.
 And they were sure to let me know what they wanted.
 Listen to the kids and go with their ideas if time allows.
 The girls, especially, had specific requests for different groupings or pose ideas.